 I have heard of couples divorcing over disagreements concerning the fight for freedom and liberty.
 Nine times out of ten, the husband is wanting to be a patriot and his wife thinks he is crazy for trying.
 Before Sara and I were even married, we were involved in study groups where we both became dedicated to the defense of liberty and the Constitution.
 We talked with each other, at length, concerning what was important and what our Christian responsibilities were going to be as a couple.
 We knew going into this that there would be a lot of self sacrifice involved in some of these decisions we were making.
 In our case, our agreement on this subject proved to strengthen our relationship even more.
 And so, I cannot stress enough the importance of being on the same page.
 Maintaining a marriage is often challenging enough without disagreeing on such a fundamental principle as liberty.
 Standing up for your rights can affect so many aspects of your lives as a couple.
 You MUST be in agreement on this.

 This is where the “fight” comes in.
-As I write this, the de facto government (the widely recognized government of North Carolina, and the U.S. federal government) still recognizes my wife as Sara Parkes, and not her married name, Sara Muncy.
+As I write this, the de facto government (the widely recognized government of North Carolina, and the U.S. federal government) still recognizes my wife by her maiden name, and not her married name, Sara Muncy.
 As far as we are concerned, to us, our friends, our family, everyone that is important to us, and in natural law — Sara’s name is now Sara Muncy.
 But because the marriage license helps to initiate the name change, the de facto government does not recognize the change.
 Now, if it is important to you to be recognized by this government, there are other ways to change your name.
 For us, this was not important.
 But this decision is up to you, depending on how far you want to take your battle.
 To change your name without a marriage license, simply go to the courthouse after you are married, and petition the court to change your name.
 The courthouse will post notice of the petition, and if nobody objects within a given time, the change will become “official” (at least in that government body).

 There are many things which are affected by your decision (or not) to obtain a wedding license.
 Among these are…